Unprocessed Trauma doesn’t just stay in your brain. This is a great article so I’m sharing!

 The good news is that past trauma doesn’t have to affect you for life.
 It’s a treatable problem and help is out there.

 Therapy can help in unlocking or processing the traumatic memories, releasing them from being trapped in your system.
-When the traumatic memory is reintegrated in the mind, the brain can begin to heal.
+To completely process the trauma and heal it you have to get it out of your physical tissue's in your physical body!

-Jackie has created a unique technique where she is able to release stored trauma and help you recover your well being and your health.
+I have created a unique technique in order to release stored trauma and help you recover your well being and your health.
 Book a session today!